cogstyle/cogstyle/README.md

 ### Usage

 Check our our example demos in [React](https://stackblitz.com/edit/cogstyle-react?file=cogs.js) and [Angular](https://stackblitz.com/edit/cogstyle-angular?file=app%2Fhello.component.ts).
-Your cogs can be defined in one library then used in either framework (yes I know React isn't a framework).
+Your cogs can be defined in a cog library.
+That library can then be used in either framework (yes I know React isn't a framework).
 In both examples you will see a cogs.js file.
-This file is your library and is identical and will work with both react and angular.
+This is your cog library.
+It will work with both react and angular.

 ## Commands